Model studies of fluctuations in the background for jets in heavy ion collisions: Abstract

 \section{Abstract}

-Jets produced in high energy heavy ion collisions are quenched by the production of the quark gluon plasma.
+Jets produced in high energy heavy ion collisions are quenched by the quark gluon plasma.
 Measurements of these jets are influenced by the methods used to suppress and subtract the large, fluctuating background and the assumptions inherent in these methods.
-We compare the measurements of the background in \Pb collisions at \sNN = 2.76 TeV by the ALICE collaboration~\cite{Abelev2012} to calculations in \BG (a data-driven random background generator) and PYTHIA Angantyr.
+We compare the measurements of the background in \Pb collisions at \sNN = 2.76 TeV by the ALICE Collaboration \underline{(B. Abelev \textit{et al.}, J. High Energy Phys. $\mathbf{2012}$, 053)} to calculations in \BG (a data-driven random background generator) and PYTHIA Angantyr.
+A detailed understanding of the width of these fluctuations is important for reducing uncertainties due to unfolding and extending measurements to lower momenta and larger resolution parameters.
 The standard deviation of the energy in random cones in \BG is approximately in agreement with the form predicted in the ALICE paper, with deviations of 1--6\%.
-The standard deviation of energy in random cones in Angantyr exceeds the same predictions by approximately 40\%.
-Deviations in both models can be explained by the assumption that the single particle $d^2N/dydp_T$ is a Gamma distribution in the derivation of the prediction.
+The standard deviation of energy in random cones in Angantyr exceeds the same predictions by approximately 13\%.
+Deviations in both models can be explained by the assumption that the single-particle $d^2N/dy$ $dp_T$ is a gamma distribution in the derivation of the prediction, whereas the model uses a different distribution.
 This indicates that model comparisons are potentially sensitive to the treatment of the background.
+We demonstrate that unfolding methods used to remove background fluctuations from jets can affect the comparisons between models and data, $\emph{even in the absence of detector effects}$.
+Our findings suggest the need to more carefully consider methods for comparing simulations and data.